What is a construction defect and are you liable for it?

 The location of your job site can also impact your liability.
 Statuary definitions for construction defect vary from state to state.
 In addition, each state determines the statute of limitations.

-What do I do if I'm sued over a construction defect?
+What should I do if I'm sued over a construction defect?

 Construction defect insurance can help you in a lawsuit.
-The completed products and operations coverage included in general liability insurance typically addresses claims related to products you've produced or services you've completed.
+The products-completed operations coverage included in general liability insurance typically addresses claims related to products you've produced or services you've completed.

 This means if a customer sues you over a leaky roof, your general liability insurance can help cover the costs of the lawsuit, including: